HMS Nabberley: History

 After the main party arrived in Sydney on 25 January 1945, some proceeded directly to Bankstown, however most were temporarily accommodated Warwick Farm Racecourse (Camp Warwick), a part of HMS Golden Hind, the Royal Navy barracks in Sydney, until accommodation was sorted out.

 RAAF Bankstown was officially transferred on a loan basis to Royal Navy on 27 January 1945 and stores and equipment began to arrive at the station.
 The base was commissioned as HMS Nabberley, RNAS Bankstown on 29 January 1945.

 The personnel began assembling crated aircraft and carrying out pre-issue test flights as a Receipt and Dispatch Unit.
 A total of 2,500 test flights were undertaken during the operation of HMS Nabberley.

+On 14 May, 1830 and 1833, Naval Air Squadrons disembarked from HMS Illustrious, where their Vought Corsair Mk II aircraft were subsequently withdrawn at HMS Nabberley.
+The members of 1833 Naval Air Squadron re-boarded the aircraft carrier on the same day, while those from 1830 Naval Air Squadron rejoined on 24 May, aligning with HMS Illustriouss departure for the United Kingdom.

 Prince Henry, Duke of Gloucester, the Governor-General of Australia, toured the facility on 1 June 1945.